Wednesday, June 19, 2024

 Finbar was probably the shortest boy in his year.

-Oh,” said the boy, “what about Roger Cook?”
+'Oh,' said the boy, 'what about Roger Cook?'

-I don't know” said Finbar, and the boy shrugged.
+'I don't know' said Finbar, and the boy shrugged.

-Boys: when you come forward, I want you to state which position you want to play – but first, are there any goalies?”
+'Boys: when you come forward, I want you to state which position you want to play – but first, are there any goalies?'

 Nobody came forward.

-Any goal keepers?” he said again.
+'Any goal keepers?' he said again.

 The same as before.

-Okay” said the teacher, and he pointed to Roger Cook “You, boy” he said “you can be in goal, in the first game . .”
+'Okay' said the teacher, and he pointed to Roger Cook 'You, boy' he said 'you can be in goal, in the first game . .'

-But sir” said Roger “I play at number nine – centre forward.”
+'But sir' said Roger 'I play at number nine – centre forward.'

-You can do that in the next game – we're only playing short matches.
-As soon as I see what I need, I'll stop the match.
-Right – you boy” he pointed at another big boy “you can be a goalie as well.”
+'You can do that in the next game – we're only playing short matches.
+As soon as I see what I need, I'll stop the game.
+Right – you boy' he pointed at another big boy 'you can be a goalie at the other endl.'

 He had his two goalkeepers.
 Then he chose the full backs, the wing halves and then the forwards.

-Wingers?” some came forward “inside forwards?” - the boys seemed confused “Number eights and number tens” a few came along.
+'Wingers?' some came forward 'inside forwards?' - the boys seemed confused 'Number eights and number tens' a few came along.

-- and where are your boots?”
+- and where are your boots?'

-I can play in my pumps, sir” said Finbar.
+'I can play in my pumps, sir' said Finbar.

-I see” said the teacher.
+'I see' said the teacher.

-Yes sir” said Finbar “and if I get into the team, my mom can get me some football boots.”
+'Yes sir' said Finbar 'and if I get into the team, my mom can get me some football boots.'

 The boys gathered, and he split them into three teams.
 Finbar was in team number one and Roger Cook was in goal, so Finbar thought he might have a chance.
 The other team was team number two.
-Team number three was not quite eleven and the teacher planned o use some of the boys from another team to play with team three.
+Team number three was not quite eleven and the teacher planned to use some of the boys from another team to play with team three.
 It couldn't last too long as he had to trial the intermediate and senior teams.

 The boys were ready and Finbar was ready to go.
 He watched the movement of the ball and ran after it and if it came close he tried to get into the action.